 Some long-acting forms are capsules that hold two kinds of beads: Half dissolve right away and give you one dose of the drug.
 The rest of the beads don't go into your system until later.

-The long-acting version of Adderall can last 10 to 12 hours, while the long-acting form of Ritalin lasts 6 to 12.
+The long-acting version of Adderall, while the long-acting form of Ritalin lasts 6 to 12.

 The two drugs can cause some of the same side effects, like: